 The advantage of small claims court is that parties do not need an attorney to represent them.
 The limitation?
 There’s a ceiling on the amount that the plaintiff can sue for.

-Whether your contractor is taking too long to finish a job, or your contractor went over budget, or any other infraction, small claims court is an alternative to mediation.
+Whether your contractor is taking too long to finish a job, or your contractor went over budget per your house flipping business plan, or any other infraction, small claims court is an alternative to mediation.
 Double check what the limit is in your jurisdiction as it varies by state.

 Filing these claims is intentionally made easy, as it’s designed for laypeople to do without an attorney.
 Call your jurisdiction’s courthouse to ask about which forms you need to file for small claims court.